ambitioninc/django-entity-event/docs/quickstart.rst

 subscription and event routing/querying logic that determines which events go where.

-To start, we must define a ``Medium`` object for each method our users will consume events from.
-Storing ``Medium`` objects in the database has two purposes.
+To start, we must define a :py:class:`~entity_event.models.Medium` object for each method our users will consume events from.
+Storing :py:class:`~entity_event.models.Medium` objects in the database has two purposes.
 First, it is referenced when subscriptions are created.
-Second the ``Medium`` objects provide an entry point to query for events and have all the subscription logic and filtering taken care of for you.
+Second the :py:class:`~entity_event.models.Medium` objects provide an entry point to query for events and have all the subscription logic and filtering taken care of for you.

+Like :py:class:`~entity_event.models.Source` objects,
-Like ``Source`` objects, ``Medium`` objects are simple to create
+:py:class:`~entity_event.models.Medium` objects are simple to create

 .. code-block:: python